A road bike groupset is the collection of components that make you stop and go – in other words, the drivetrain, shifters and brakes.

-Manufacturers tend to update their ranges incrementally over time so you can’t always assume, for example, that one 10-speed component will work with another if they’re not from the same year or groupset.
+Manufacturers tend to update their ranges incrementally over time so you can’t always assume, for example, that one 11-speed component will work with another if they’re not from the same year or groupset.

-There are differences in the precise amount of cable pulled by different brake levers too, so you may not get optimal performance if you move up the hierarchy when you replace individual parts.
+There are differences in the precise amount of cable pulled by different rim brake levers too, so you may not get optimal performance if you move up the hierarchy when you replace individual parts.

 That said, groupsets of a given brand are generally designed to work with each other, providing they share the same number of gears. (i.e. Shimano 11-speed with Shimano 11-speed, Campagnolo 11-speed with Campagnolo 11-speed.)